mesosphere/kubeaddons-kommander/README.md

 # Using and Releasing `kubeaddons-kommander` Repository

-This repository mostly follows the same rules that [`kubernetes-base-addons`](https://github.com/mesosphere/kubernetes-base-addons) does, please check documentation over there.
+This repository mostly follows the same rules that [`kubernetes-base-addons`](https://github.com/mesosphere/kubernetes-base-addons) does.
+Please familiarize yourself with that documentation, and then see the differences below.

 - [README.md](https://github.com/mesosphere/kubernetes-base-addons/blob/master/README.md)
 - [RELEASE.md](https://github.com/mesosphere/kubernetes-base-addons/blob/master/RELEASE.md)